SkygearIO/features/features/42-cloud-function-log-isolation/api.md

 `--record-type` and `--trigger` is not required if the name is unique.

-An editing session is opened with the following content.
-Save and exit to invoke.
+An editing session is opened with some content to help the user invoke cloud function without entering boilerplate.
+The editing session should be prepopulated with either:

+- Templated params according to the record type and trigger
+- Payload from previous invocation for the same cloud function if any

 ```
 # Save to invoke.
 This line is ignored.